 Why this CV works

-- Don’t limit your experience to commercial vehicles.
-Include machinery like forklifts to demonstrate your competence.
+- The more variety of vehicles you can show, the stronger your CDL truck driver resume will be.
+Don’t limit your experience to commercial motor vehicles.
+Include machinery like forklifts to serve as evidence of your competency.

 Why this CV works